bnnm/wwiser/doc/EXAMPLES.md

    event > ... > sound (points to media index in ME)
 ```
 - some events set multiple loop infinites (only innermost would be used)
-- some events set loop infinite, but have audio after it (never plays)
+- some events set loop infinite, but have a song end after it (never plays)
 - some events in EV.bnk (events only) point to ME.bnk (media only) media